muellerberndt/obfuscation-metrics/README.md

 ### Traditional Code Complexity Metrics

 - Number of edges in the call graph
-- Cumulated number of edges in the control flow graph
+- Cumulative number of edges in the control flow graph
-- Cumulated number of basic blocs
+- Cumulative number of basic blocs
-- Cumulated number of instructions
+- Cumulative number of instructions
 - Cyclomatic number
 - Oviedo complexity